nimbus8/repss/README.md

 What is repss?

-  Repss is idea related to context free grammars and the potential infinitum of languages, where many alltogether valid languages are unnacceptable given "machines" that may only act deterministically.
+  Repss is idea related to context free grammars and the potential infinitum of languages; where such in intresting tidbits of exist that say valid languages are provably unnacceptable given "machines" that may only act deterministically (or something like that, don't quote (unless on an exam, then go ahead)).
 This is the kind of stuff that fascinates me, to the point where I wouldn't mind taaching theory of computation to undergrads.
 But of course I'm probably never going to get a PhD, nor should anyone give me one for that matter, thus it's unlikely I'll ever teach undergrads (thank god...), or theory of computation (to anyone who will listen).
 This project has two facets:

     1) The first facet is for those who are interested in understanding compilers, and a bit of what they take to build
     2) The second facet is for most people, so we'll see too it first